© Crown copyright 2019

 13. Tax-free Shops

 Although a tax-free shop is normally sited within a port or airport after security controls, it is not an excise warehouse and cannot stock or sell excise goods.
-However, it can sell zero-rated VAT products for export to entitled passengers (travelling to non-EU destinations).
+However, it can sell zero-rated VAT products for export to entitled passengers (travelling to non-UK and non-EU destinations).

 All stock held must be in customs free-circulation, unless the shop is separately authorised as a customs warehouse.
 An alternative to customs warehouse authorisation is the operation of Inward Processing Relief (IPR).
 You can obtain more information on IPR trading from the Helpline.

 You do not need a tax free shop authorisation but you should contact us to discuss your payment arrangements under the Special VAT Retail Schemes.
 VAT Notice 727 explains the accounting procedures for tax-free shops.
 You may run a tax free shop within the export shop providing you correctly follow the separate VAT accounting arrangements, and the excise warehouse approval allows for co-storage (see Notice 196).

 14. Delayed, cancelled or put-back flights or voyages